-2.3 Phase 3 - Meet consistently and revise the action plan (session 3 onward)
+2.3 Phase 3 - Meet consistently and discuss goals (session 3 onward)

 The topics you discuss during mentoring sessions should be centered around the goals.
-If you have time, help your mentee track progress and reassess the action plan.
+If you have time, help your mentee track progress against them and reassess any action plan they may have.
 Encourage them to adjust some actions if they are no longer useful and to add new ones that might serve their goals better.